Online classes are a convenient way to get a quality education, while building time management and problem-solving skills.

 One resource at UCF students can connect to for help are success coaches through the UCF Online Connect Center.
 If you have a question, a success coach likely has an answer — but if they don’t they can connect students with the appropriate contacts for help.
+UCF Online students can also take advantage of this specialized page to find resources, support and tips for doing your best this semester.

 “We pinpoint the contributing factor(s) to students’ challenges or concerns, review available resources and collaborate with them on solutions that best meets each individual’s needs,” says Jennifer Gonzalez, a UCF success coach.
 “Even when students are not experiencing anything negative, we’re here to support and guide them to reach their short- and long-term goals.”